| Looking for Smooth play with less response

 Dif-e-Yo Dif-Pads are Precision cut for an exact fit in Dif-e-Yo yoyos.

-They play like half worn friction stickers right from the start
+They play like half worn friction

 and stay that way.
 Will fit any yoyo that uses Friction stickers.